 - All of the requirements described in this document represent minimum requirements, and it is understood that the Thesis Committee may require additional work to make up for deficiencies in the student's background.

-Full time M.S. students are eligible for graduate assistantships that provide a stipend and a scholarship for tuition and fees.
-Applicants to the M.S. program are automatically considered for an assistantship and will receive notification with their letter of acceptance into the program.
-Funding is also available through a National Science Foundation Graduate Fellows in K-12 Education program and through the Lankenau Medical Research Institute program.
+Full time M.S. students are eligible for competetive graduate assistantships that provide a stipend and a scholarship for tuition and fees.
+Other financial assistance may be available and students will be informed of these opportunities upon acceptance into the M.S. program.